 - Purée, let cool, then stir in the yogurt and cheese.

 - Serve hot with whatever toppings you like.
 (See my favorites below!)
 ENJOY!

 Pair this potato soup with Riesling, Sauvignon Blanc, Chardonnay, or Pinot Noir.

 - To Store.
 Place cooked and cooled soup in an airtight storage container in the refrigerator for up to 4 days.

 - To Reheat.
-Gently rewarm soup in a Dutch oven over medium-low heat on the stove, or you can reheat your soup in a microwave-safe bowl in the microwave until warmed through.
-I recommend reheating your Instant Pot potato soup with milk splashes to think the soup as needed.
+Gently rewarm soup in a Dutch oven over medium-low heat on the stovetop, or you can reheat your soup in a microwave-safe bowl in the microwave until warmed through.
+I recommend reheating your Instant Pot potato soup with milk splashes to thin the soup as needed.

 - To Freeze.
 Store cooked and cooled leftovers in an airtight freezer-safe container or ziptop bag (lay flat) for up to 3 months.
 Thaw overnight in the refrigerator before reheating.